Ma-Marcinowski/Verificational-Model/README.md

     * No reverse pairs are created (neither positive nor negative), *e.g.* if a pair `xy` was already generated, then a pair `yx` is omitted;

-    * Train and validation dataframes are created under the assumption that the number of positive and negative instances ought to be equall;
+    * Train and validation dataframes are created under the assumption that the number of positive and negative instances ought to be equal;

     * For the purpose of standard model testing, a validation dataframe is generated to the extent of possible positive instances, where the number of positive and negative instances is equall, and divided into `n` smaller validation dataframes if needed;